 The American Academy of Pediatrics (AAP) recommends that mothers breastfeed for at least 12 months, and thereafter for as long as mother and baby desire.
 Yet many women with children age three and younger work full time outside of the home.
 Many of these mothers return to full time work within three months after giving birth.
 As a result, working outside the home correlates to a shorter duration of breastfeeding.
 Knowing your rights as a breastfeeding employee can help you plan a successful transition back to work and enable you to continue breastfeeding your baby.

 It is against the law for employers to discriminate against employees for pumping or breastfeeding in the workplace.
-From our offices in Red Bank, NJ, and Marlton, NJ, McOmber McOmber & Luber, P.C. represents both employees and employers throughout the state in a wide range of employment discrimination matters, including pumping & breastfeeding discrimination.
+From our offices in Red Bank, NJ, Marlton, NJ and Newark, NJ, , McOmber McOmber & Luber, P.C. represents both employees and employers throughout the state in a wide range of employment discrimination matters, including pumping & breastfeeding discrimination.
 Our attorneys will discuss your situation with you and provide you with a clear and candid evaluation of any potential claims, as well as all legal options available to you.